shadmehr1/3D-Printed-Compliant-Actuator/README.md

 ### Key Subassemblies

 * **End Effector and Bearing:** This assembly forms the primary output of the actuator.
+It houses the output bearing and customizable end effector.
 Designed with various end effector versions, it facilitates rapid testing and minimizes potential sources of error.
 The default design allows for direct mounting of these end effectors.
     <p align="center">
       <img src="MEDIA/BEARING_ASSY.jpg" alt="Bearing Subassembly" width="600">
       <br>
       <em>Figure 5: Exploded view of the Bearing Subassembly, highlighting the 75mm ID, 90mm OD bearing that supports the actuator's output shaft.</em>
     </p>

 * **Actuator Housing:** This critical component serves a dual purpose: it functions as the stationary **ring gear** for the planetary system and acts as a protective shroud for the entire internal assembly.
 Integrated holes provide passive cooling to dissipate heat generated during operation.
+I modified the structure to give firm clamping points (my initial testing was pushing the actuator to its ends, slipping from the clamps during limit testing)
     <p align="center">
       <img src="MEDIA/HOUSING.jpg" alt="Housing Component" width="600">
       <br>
       <em>Figure 6: The Housing component, which functions as the ring gear and actuator shroud, showing its internal helical gear teeth and integrated cooling provisions.</em>
     </p>

 * **Planetary Carriers:** This subassembly houses the planet gears.
 It incorporates steel dowel pins and small roller bearings alongside the gears, ensuring smooth and efficient power transmission.
-A key manufacturing note for this part is the requirement to pause the 3D print mid-way to insert these bearings.
+A key assembly note is that you must add pause a pause to your 3D print program such that you can press fit the bearings in and allow for the print to continue around them.
     <p align="center">
       <img src="MEDIA/CARRIER_ASSY.jpg" alt="Planet Carrier Subassembly" width="600">
       <br>